dineshkumar9566/Blog_project/README.md

 # Blog_project
-"If you want I add basic and some advanced features you need refer to these things
+"If you want I add basic git and git hub docunmentation and also some advanced features added if you need refer to these docunmentation.